-25. means that when two or more words that are susceptible of analogous meaning, are coupled together they are understood to be used in their cognate sense.
-(1) Noscitur a Sociis (2) Contemporanea Expositio (3) prima facie (4) Absoluta sententia expositore non indiget 31.
-An internal aid that may be added to include something within the section or to exclude something from it, is.
-(1) Proviso (2) Explanation (3) Schedule (4) Illustration 26.
-In various rules of interpretation, what is the meaning of "Ejusden Generis" (1) Of the same kind or species (2) To do purposive construction (3) Known by its associates (4) Of the different kind or species 32. expresses the scope and object of the Act more comprehensively than the 27.
-The word 'or' is normally disjunctive and 'and is normally conjunctive.
+- means that when two or more words that are susceptible of analogous meaning, are coupled together they are understood to be used in their cognate sense.

+- (1) Noscitur a Sociis

+- (2) Contemporanea Expositio

+- (3) prima facie

+- (4) Absoluta sententia expositore non indiget

+- In various rules of interpretation, what is the 26. meaning of "Ejusden Generis"

+- (1) Of the same kind or species

+- (2) To do purposive construction

+- (3) Known by its associates

+- (4) Of the different kind or species

+- 27. The word 'or' is normally disjunctive and 'and is normally conjunctive.
 However, at times they are read as vice versa to give effect the manifest intention of the legislature as disclosed from the context.
-This is as per (1) Noscitur A Sociis (2) Rule of Exceptional Construction (3) Rule of Literal Construction (4) Ejusdem Generis 34. as an internal aid for interpretation of a statue?
-(1) Illustrations (2) Previous Law (3) Explanations (4) Schedules Which of the following is not an internal aid to interpretation?
-(1) Illustration 28.
-A clause that begins with the words Notwithstanding anything contained is called: (1) An obstacle clause (2) A non-obstante clause (3) An objectionable clause (4) A superior clause 35.
-(2) Proviso (3) Explanation (4) Use of foreign decisions While interpreting a deed or document, in case of a conflict (1) Clause appearing later in deed will override the earlier clause 29.
-Which of the following will override if there is conflict in interpretation of any point in Preamble and plain provision given in any statutory Act as per the General Clauses Act, 1897?
-(1) Preamble will override the plain provision of the Act (2) The plain provision of the Act will override the Preamble (3) The court will decide which of the above two will override (4) Provide summary of the entire Act (2) Earlier clause will override the later one (3) Both earlier and later clauses will become repugnant (4) Any of the clause can be deemed to override other at the instance of the judge 30.
-Pick the odd one out of the following aids to interpretation (1) Preamble (2) Marginal Notes (3) Proviso (4) Usage
+This is as per

+- (1) Noscitur A Sociis

+- (2) Rule of Exceptional Construction

+- (3) Rule of Literal Construction

+- (4) Ejusdem Generis

+- 28. A clause begins with that the words Notwithstanding anything contained is called:

+- (1) An obstacle clause

+- (2) A non-obstante clause

+- (3) An objectionable clause

+- (4) A superior clause

+- 29. Which of the following will override if there is conflict in interpretation of any point in Preamble and plain provision given in any statutory Act as per the General Clauses Act, 1897?

+- (1) Preamble will override the plain provision of the Act

+- (2) The plain provision of the Act will override the Preamble

+- (3) The court will decide which of the above two will override

+- (4) Provide summary of the entire Act

+- 30. Pick the odd one out of the following aids to interpretation

+- (1) Preamble (2) Marginal Notes (4) Usage

+- (3) Proviso